daniloefl/tone_detector/README.md

 # tone_detector

-Please install `lilypond` to use this tool:
+Please install `musescore` to use this tool:
 ```
-sudo apt install lilypond
+sudo apt install musescore
 ```

 ```